GoogleChrome/developer.chrome.com/site/en/blog/inside-browser-part1/index.md

 multi-process architecture.

 {% Aside %}
-Note: If you are familiar with the idea of CPU/GPU and process/thread you may skip to [Browser Architecture](#browser-architecture).
+If you are familiar with the idea of CPU/GPU and process/thread you may skip to [Browser Architecture](#browser-architecture).
 {% endAside %}